 OVERVIEW:

 Speed Age magazine from 1969 was a re-titling of Drag Strip magazine.
 It was an attempt by Rex Publishing to pivot from drag racing and resurrect the motorsport focus and brand of the original Speed Age started in 1947.
-But it only lasted for a short period from May until December, 1969.
+The publisher was Mike Doherty (later associated with Drag Racing USA), and the editor was John Lawler (there are so many people with this name we don't know where he went!).

 The magazine was a full-size monthly publication.
 Numbering continued from its predecessor.
+But it only lasted for a short period from May until December, 1969.

 OWNERSHIP: